chinchang/hint.css/README.md

 ## License

-### Commercial License

-If you want to use Hint.css for business, commercial sites, themes, projects, and applications, the Commercial license is the appropriate license.
-With this option, your source code is kept proprietary.
-Purchase a Hint.css Commercial License at https://kushagragour.in/lab/hint/#commercial

-### Open-source License

-Hint.css is free for personal use under the GNU AGPLv3.
+Hint.css is free for personal and commercial use under the MIT License.

 ## Credits
 This doesn't make use of a lot of BEM methodology but big thanks to [@csswizardry](https://twitter.com/csswizardry), [@necolas](https://twitter.com/necolas) for their awesome articles on BEM and to [@joshnh](https://twitter.com/_joshnh) through whose work I came to know about it :)